Clubs-At-Manoa/clubs-at-manoa.github.io/index.md

 * At least one page in the deployment should write data to the database (i.e. using a form).

 Milestone 2 was managed using [Clubs At Manoa GitHub Project Board M2](https://github.com/orgs/Clubs-At-Manoa/projects/3/views/1)

+### Milestone 3: Final project

+Our TODOs include:
+*Significantly improve the functionality of your system from Milestone M2.
+*Incorporate a significant amount of “real” data into your system.
+*Find at least five UH community members (not from ICS 314) to try out your system and provide feedback.
+*Implement acceptance testing

+Milestone 3 was managed using [Clubs At Manoa GitHub Project Board M2](https://github.com/orgs/Clubs-At-Manoa/projects/4)

 ![](images/M1 project.png)